RBeshai/2025_Range_Shift_Impact_MS/README.md

 # Applying invasion biology frameworks to predict impacts of range-expanding predators
 This README file was generated on 2024-01-20

 ## Data Collection Period
 Spring (Apr-June) and Fall (Sept-early Nov), 2022-2023.

 ## Files and Description

 ### Data and Metadata Files
 **ExptCommunityData (.csv)**
 Provides community data from the manipulative experiment.
 Data were collected in approx. 2 week intervals.
 Rows correlate to individual observations of each plot.
 Columns provide plot identifying information and community data.

 **ExptData_Metadata (.csv)**
-Provides the metadata for all columns in the ExptCommunityData file.
+Provides the metadata for all columns in the ExptCommunityData file, including all abbreviaions and codes.

 **SurveyCommunityData (.csv)**
 Contains all observational community survey data.
 Rows correspond to individual quadrats, and columns provide quadrat identifying data and community information.